Yanghwajin Foreign Missionary Cemetery

 Yanghwajin Foreign Missionary Cemetery (양화진외국인선교사묘원), also known as the Hapjeong-dong International Cemetery, is a cemetery overlooking the Han River in the district of Mapo District, Seoul, South Korea.

 The cemetery was first opened in 1890, and contains at least 376 graves: around 118 of which belong to foreign missionaries and their family members.
 The cemetery survived the 1910–1945 Japanese colonial period and the 1950–1953 Korean War, and is remembered as a historic site for Korea's interactions with the West and Christianity.

 History

-The creation of the cemetery was motivated by the death of Presbyterian minister John Heron on July 26, 1890.
+The creation of the cemetery was motivated by the death of Presbyterian minister John W. Heron on July 26, 1890.
 At the time, foreigners were not permitted to be buried in Seoul proper.
 The Korean government coordinated with the small foreigner community to find a plot of land suitable for burials.
 Horace Newton Allen obtained the land rights of the bluff overlooking the Han River.

 During the 1950–1953 Korean War, damage occurred to a number of the grave markers; this damage is still visible.